 Imagine being that one family that all the neighbors think is so lucky.
 You know the one – every other weekend in the summer they pack up the car and head to the beach house.
 And despite the fact that one of their children is in college and another close behind, the parents never seem to be worried about money.
 You’re pretty sure you’re in the same ballpark salary-wise, so how do they do it?

 While not every family has the same story, one of the secrets to financial success is setting a budget (that can include fun weekend get-aways) while planning long-term.
-Here are five tips to consider when it comes to managing family finances:
+Here are five tips to consider when it comes to setting your family up for financial success:

 1. Live on less than you make